Index-based Strategies and Intraday Stock Dynamics

 51 Pages Posted: 9 Nov 2020 Last revised: 15 Jul 2022

 Date Written: June 21, 2020

-Keywords: index-based investing, intraday stock dynamics, high-frequency data, market impact model
+Keywords: market microstructure, index-based investing, intraday stock dynamics, high-frequency estimation, big data

 JEL Classification: G11, G12